-The Operational Centre in building 121-250 is the operating base of the Duty Officer and the Day Officer.
-This is the central point for day-topreventive and corrective day safety management on the campus.
-This post is manned 24/7 and has the most comprehensive overview of the utilities, (status, instructions etc.) and various work activities.
-Work permits are prepared, issued and revoked from the Operational Centre Brightlands.
-The Centre also plays a central role on the campus in signaling and responding to emergency situations Tel. +31 46 4767182.
+The Operational Centre in building 121-250 is the operating base of the department Operations of the Brightlands Chemelot Campus.
+This is the central point for day-to-day preventive and corrective safety management on the campus.
+This post is 24/7 reachable and has the most comprehensive overview of the utilities, (status, instructions etc.) and various work activities.
+Work permits are prepared, issued and revoked from the Operational